Updated on 2025-09-15 GMT+08:00

 • Renewal

 After a yearly/monthly cluster expires, CSS cannot run properly.
-If you want to continue using CSS after it expires, you need to renew the CSS subscription within the specified period.
-Otherwise, resources, such as vCPUs, memory, and storage, will be automatically released, and data may be lost.
+If you want to continue using CSS after your subscription expires, you need to renew your subscription within the specified period.
+Otherwise, resources such as vCPUs, memory, and EVS disks will be automatically released, and data loss may occur.
 You can renew your subscription manually or automatically.
 For details, see Overview.

 • Arrears